 ESG reports are made more credible by strong internal assessment processes and/or external assurance, if resources permit.
-With respect to the former, an internal audit committee or group of individuals, independent of the division tasked with measuring and gathering the information, can review disclosure.56 An internal audit can also further ensure that internal data collection systems are robust and organised.
+With respect to the former, an internal audit committee or group of individuals, independent of the division tasked

 Interest in externally assured ESG disclosure, along with the development of accompanying assurance standards, has been driven by investor requests for companies to bring ESG information up to financial grade reporting.57 If resources allow, external assurance can lend an added degree of trust, credibility and recognition, just as financial auditing does.
 Accounting, engineering and specialist service firms are the most common third-party assurance providers.
 In order to decide the type and level of assurance, it is important for companies to consider recommended standards for assurance within their sector, as well as stakeholder expectations.58